ceramic-engine/ceramic-engine.github.io/content/blog/2022-11-28-ceramic-in-unity.md

 #### Haxe's `C#` target and its quirks

 [Haxe](https://haxe.org) is a great tool.
 Not many programming languages can be transpiled to other target languages like it does.
 Unfortunately, the `C#` target of `Haxe` is one of the least maintained.
 Overall, it is working fine, but in some specific situations, you can hit edge cases.
-I did hit some of them and had to so something about it!
+I did hit some of them and had to do something about it!

 #### Boxing was destroying performances